 - Select the repository and select the GitHub issue that needs a comment.

-- Check or uncheck to enable/disable Include event details in comment.
+- Add a check mark to enable (or clear to disable).
+Include event details in the comment.

 - Click Add to add the comment to the GitHub issue.
-You will get a confirmation message at the top indicating that the comment was added successfully.
+A confirmation message displays at the top indicating the comment was added successfully.